pekrau/userman/README.md

 # Userman #

 Simple user account handling system for use with web services.
-Built on top of Tornado and CouchDb.
+Built on top of Tornado and CouchDB.

 ## API ##

-The RESTful API is documented at http://userman-dev.scilifelab.se/apidoc .

 A number of code examples for using the API can be found in the nosetest `test_*.py` files.